 To me, classifications are more about experience and wisdom gained from being on the trail and spending a lot of nights outside; not about how big your pocket book might be and what you can buy your way into.

 For the record, as of the time I am writing this, I have three different setups.
-A winter setup that is in the very 6-7 pound range, a shoulder season setup that is in the 4 pound range, and a summer time setup that is sub two pounds (usually around 872 grams).
+A winter setup that is in the very popular 6-7 pound range, a shoulder season setup that is in the 4 pound range, and a summer time setup that is sub three pounds, and tends to be my favorite setup.

 Over the last few year I have averaged a little over 80% of the year outside hiking and backpacking and learning.
 I spent three years going from a HH to a SUL hiker, than I spent two hiking seasons/years as a SUL hiker before I took the plunge and became a XUL hiker.
 It has been an expensive venture that has taught me a lot about what gear a person absolutely needs to have with them.
 Beyond that one aspect, there is nothing special about having an XUL setup.
 Believe me when I say that my SUL setup is way more comfortable – both while hiking and while sleeping.